edgio-docs/edgio-docs/guides/open_edge/overview.md

 title: {{ OPEN_EDGE }}
 ---

-The goal of this guide is to help Edgio's Open Edge partners:
+The goal of this guide is to help Edgio's {{ OPEN_EDGE }} partners:

-- Become familiar with Edgio's Open Edge.
+- Become familiar with Edgio's {{ OPEN_EDGE }}.
 - Learn about the Edgio Edge Cache.
 - Gain an understanding of the Control Portal and the Service Provider Traffic Report.

-## About Open Edge  {/*about*/}
+## About {{ OPEN_EDGE }}  {/*about*/}

 For service providers, video streaming and online gaming are key drivers of revenue and growth.
 But they are bandwidth-intensive, putting pressure on cost and infrastructure.
 And with growing demand compounded by file downloads and webpage delivery, the pressure continues to mount.
 The solution?
 Embed Content Delivery Network technology (CDN) on-net, reducing backhaul cost and improving performance while opening potential revenue opportunities.

-Open Edge offers you a fully-managed CDN service embedded within your network.
+{{ OPEN_EDGE }} offers you a fully-managed CDN service embedded within your network.
 The flexible, easy-to-deploy architecture addresses many challenges in serving content to both on-net and off-net users.
 Edgio’s private global CDN and caching technologies provide the capacity and reach your needs while reducing network build-out and operational costs.
 The solutions are built for the future, including software that supports Open Caching specifications.
 The solution is backed by Edgio’s unrestricted 24/7/365 free live support and Network Operations Center.

 ### Edgio Edge Cache  {/*cache*/}

-Open Edge is powered by Edgio Edge Cache, a "plug and play" service that lets you directly serve content from your infrastructure.
+{{ OPEN_EDGE }} is powered by Edgio Edge Cache, a "plug and play" service that lets you directly serve content from your infrastructure.
 Edge Cache servers are secure, high-performance CDN caching and distribution systems worldwide to drive Edgio global network delivery.
 By embedding this power within your network with dedicated connections to your routing systems, you turbocharge your delivery.
 Instead of repeated costly network calls to a distant origin, you can serve cached content directly from local on-net systems.
 For the lowest latency and maximum reliability, Edge Cache servers use high-speed solid-state devices for caching content.

-## Open Edge Benefits  {/*benefits*/}
+## {{ OPEN_EDGE }} Benefits  {/*benefits*/}

 - Significantly Reduce Backhaul Cost

     Reduce operational costs associated with retrieving content from the origin by caching content within your network.